mzemplenyi/mzemplenyi.github.io/research.md

 <!-- <i> Selected publications by topic listed below.
 A full list of publications is available <a href="https://scholar.google.com/citations?user=Pb7FyDkAAAAJ&hl=en">here</a>.</i> -->

+My doctoral research focuses on two different topics: (1) statistical methods for environmental health and epidemiology, and (2) experimental design methods for inferring causal structure.
+I am also involved in collaborations with Dr. Theresa Chen's research group at Massachusetts Eye and Ear to investigate how three-dimensional imaging of the eye can be used to detect glaucoma progression.

 <center> <strong style="font-size: 135%;"> Statistical Methods for Environmental Epidemiology</strong>

+It is becoming increasingly clear that environmental exposures early in life have the potential to set the health trajectory for the rest of your life.
+My research has focused on methods for identifying windows of susceptibility to environmental exposures -- that is, time periods when there is a significant association between an exposure and an adverse health outcome.
+In particular, I have focused on the effects of prenatal exposure to ambient air pollution released from coal combustion, cars, and fires.

 <img src="https://mzemplenyi.github.io/img/environmental_epi.PNG"